craflin/CDeploy/README.md

 ### Directly with CPack

-If you are building your project with CMake, you can create a CMake Deploy package using CPack.
+If you are building your project with CMake, you can create a CDeploy package using CPack.

 ```cmake
 cmake_minimum_required(VERSION 3.1)